civicrm/html-autoloader/README.md

 ## Testing

-The test-suite is based Playright.
+The test-suite is based Playwright.
 It includes a series of example WebComponents, example HTML pages, and Playwright specs for each example page.

 * `tests/*.html`: Example HTML web-pages which use `html-autoloader`.
 Each page instantiates `HtmlAutoloader` with an example element-map.
 * `tests/*.spec.js`: Playwright scenarios.
 Each loads the HTML page and asserts that the elements are working.